 Difference between RIP and OSPF

-RIP stands for Routing Information Protocol in which distance vector routing protocol is used for data/packet transmission.
-In Routing Information protocol (RIP), the maximum number of Hop is 15, because it prevents routing loops from source to destination.
-Mechanism like split horizon, route poisoning and holdown are used to prevent from incorrect or wrong routing information.
-Sally Floyd and Van Jacobson suggest that, without slight randomization of the timer, the timers are synchronized overtime.
-Compared to other routing protocol, RIP (Routing Information Protocol) is poor and limit size i.e. small network.
+1. Routing Information Protocol (RIP): RIP stands for Routing Information Protocol in which distance vector routing protocol is used for data/packet transmission.
+In the Routing Information Protocol (RIP), the maximum number of Hop is 15, because it prevents routing loops from source to destination.
+Mechanisms like the split horizon, route poisoning, and hold down are used to prevent from incorrect or wrong routing information.
+Sally Floyd and Van Jacobson suggest that, without slight randomization of the timer, the timers are synchronized over time.
+Compared to other routing protocols, RIP (Routing Information Protocol) is poor and limited in size i.e. small network.
 The main advantage of using RIP is it uses the UDP (User Datagram Protocol).

-OSPF stands for Open Shortest Path First which uses link-state routing algorithm.
-Using the link state information which is available in routers, it constructs the topology in which the topology determines the routing table for routing decisions.
+2. Open Shortest Path First (OSPF): OSPF stands for Open Shortest Path First which uses a link-state routing algorithm.
+Using the link state information which is available in routers, it constructs the topology in which topology determines the routing table for routing decisions.
 It supports both variable-length subnet masking and classless inter-domain routing addressing models.
 Since it uses Dijkstra’s algorithm, it computes the shortest path tree for each route.
-The main advantages of the OSPF (Open Shortest Path first) is that it handles the error detection by itself and it uses multicast addressing for routing in a broadcast domain.
+The main advantage of the OSPF (Open Shortest Path first) is that it handles the error detection by itself and it uses multicast addressing for routing in a broadcast domain.

 Difference Between RIP and OSPF